 Let’s use an FHA home loan, 3.5% down.
 The down payment is $8,750.
 Add $1,500 for other initial expenses mentioned earlier.
 Let’s say your Realtor negotiates to get your closing costs covered like I do.
 Your initial expense is $10,250.
 Your mortgage amount financed is $241,250.
 The monthly payment on a 30-year term with $14 per $1,000 of assessed value and PMI is $1,675.

 The adjacent home for lease is $1,950.
 If you pay the mortgage down and drop PMI your monthly mortgage payment become $1,295.
 That’s a difference of $655 or $7,860 per year.
 If you put 20% down, you’ll avoid PMI altogether.

 If you’re leasing a home, you have a security deposit which is like a low down payment.
 You need to consider what utilities you pay, and what the landlord pays.
 For home buyers, is there a monthly or annual HOA?

 If you buy a home, you’re building equity.
 If house values go up, so does your equity.
 If you upgrade or buy another home, you can use your former home as a rental income property.
 Equity can also be borrowed against for home improvement or emergency.
 You can sell your home at a profit when the market is right.
 Renting a home yields nothing.

-We hope this paints a clearer way to calculate renting vs buying a home for you.
+I hope this paints a clearer way to calculate renting vs buying a home for you.